-The EU recognizes the coalition government in Tripoli, but the French have quietly backed Haftar, like the Arabs seeing him as an ally against Islamist militants in North and West Africa.
+The EU recognizes the coalition government in Tripoli, but the French have quietly backed Haftar, like the Arabs seeing him as an ally against Islamist militants in what used to be French-ruled West Africa.

-Gaddafi’s collapse destabilized formerly French-ruled West Africa, prompting French military interventions across the Sahel, including in Mali.
+Gaddafi’s collapse destabilized the countries in France’s former colonial empire, prompting French military interventions across the Sahel, including in Mali.
 The French fear is that instability in Libya could be a breeding ground for terrorism and send more refugees across the Mediterranean into Europe.

 Italy, the former colonial power in Libya, has tried to maintain neutrality between the Tripoli regime and Haftar, as a result of which it is seen by neither as a relevant player anymore.